Free shipping within the US & Canada

 The answer is: it depends.
 You can’t install our device on a dead sounding steel string acoustic guitar and expect a miracle.

-Of course, when we first discovered this method of activating the soundboard, we tested it on all of our “regular” steel string guitars.
+When we first discovered this method of activating the soundboard, we tested it on all of our “regular” steel string guitars.
 It may have improved the sustain a bit.
 But, overall, there was no noticeable improvement in the guitar.

 A heavily braced acoustic guitar with a TurboTail remains a heavily braced acoustic guitar (with a very cool looking little tail piece).